plylrnsdy/kawlar/README.md

 - Set different handler for extracting data from the page's url which match different patterns;
 - Set same handler for saving data in pipeline;
-- Schedule task fetching in specify time, according to [`cron`](https://github.com/node-schedule/node-schedule#cron-style-scheduling).
+- Schedule task fetching in specify time, according to [`cron`](https://github.com/node-schedule/node-schedule#cron-style-scheduling);
+- Stop a spider, save the state to `project.json`, and recover from `project.json`.

 ## Useage